scoobybejesus/cryptools/README.md

 Sure, other products have more bells and whistles, but at least I know this produces correct results (i.e., this software specifically identifies and track all acquired assets, whereas online solutions seems to pool them together).

-I am not a formally trained programmer, however I have come to enjoy it very much and learn more whenever I can.
+I am not a formally trained programmer, however I have come to enjoy it very much and I learn more whenever I can.
 I originally tried to learn C++ by myself, and that was frustrating.
 My first real progress was with Python, but I still didn't manage to fully develop a working program.
 Luckily, I managed to stumble across a mentor who helped me write 80% of an MVP in strongly-typed Swift.